xmartlabs/xmartlabs.github.io/_posts/2020-07-09-frontend-architecture-and-best-practices.md

 * Adaptation of field names should be trivial.
 * Adaptation of data structure should be as trivial as possible.
-* Decouple frontend business logic from the backend's as much as we can.
+* Decouple frontend business logic from the backend as much as we can.

 For the sake of simplicity, the code and examples we're going to see next are implemented in Javascript, but they can perfectly be implemented in any language.
 Also, we'll cover the happy paths (no errors or error handling), but include an afterword with some considerations about this.